 • Combination to Dry Skin: If you have skin that is dry, you can use any Glycolic/Lactic-acid-based cleanser in place of your daily cleanser twice a week and use a face scrub once a week, or use the Glycolic-acid-based toner daily and a face scrub once a week.

 • Oily/Acne-Prone Skin: Such type of skin responds best to products that contain Salicylic Acid.
 Unlike AHAs, salicylic acid is oil soluble, it’s able to unglue a keratin plug and penetrate through the sebum to the lining of the pore, releasing some of the oil and bacteria before it can cause acne.
 It also has anti-inflammatory properties (since it’s derived from a compound similar to aspirin).

-• Dry/Sensitive Skin: Lactic acid is the best and gentlest option for sensitive and dry skin types, since citric, and glycolic acids can be too harsh.
+• Dry/Sensitive Skin: Lactic acid is the best and gentlest option for sensitive and dry skin types.
 Always read the label carefully, if a product contains more than three acid substances, it could potentially be irritating.